 Repeat these actions until the drain is free of debris.
 Also, do the same thing from the overflow side for better cleaning.

 [Note: The wrong position of the plunger can be a reason for slow drainage.
-So, check that the plunger is sitting in the correct position (outlet of the main drain pipe).
+So, check that the plunger is in the correct position (outlet of the main drain pipe).
 If not, adjust the rod connection to perfect it.]

 Fix The Bathtub Sticky Trip Lever